mrmrs/component-api-talk/README.md

 <img src='https://github.com/mrmrs/component-api-talk/blob/master/slides/fff.jpg?raw=true' />
 <img src='https://github.com/mrmrs/component-api-talk/blob/master/slides/ggg.jpg?raw=true' />

-So.
 I'm here to talk about Design systems, Css, Js and of course Css in Js.
-And what does that look like if we as a community try to think at 10k feet?
+And what does that look like if we as a community try to think at 10,000 feet?

-Now when I say 10,000 feet I do mean you should visualize being far above something.
+When I say 10,000 feet I don't just mean think abstractly.
+I mean actually do it.
+You should visualize yourself being far above something.
 But what is the thing?
-One thing I meditate on is looking at a timeline from very far away.
+One thing I meditate on is looking at a timeline of history from very far away.
 And if we look at a timeline of how humans have designed and built things throughout history...how do the problems and the process in which we solve them evolve?
+Particularly since we started styling digital ui with css?

-A guy I collaborate with that goes by the name John Otander (@4lpine) is pretty good at thinking at 10k feet.
-He comes up with wild ideas.
-He decided to download the css for top million websites, in 1 month intervals, dating back to 2005 (If available).
+A guy I collaborate with that goes by the name John Otander [(@johno)](https://github.com/johno) is pretty good at thinking at 10,000 feet.
+He comes up with *wild* ideas.
+Last year he decided to download the css for top million websites, in 1 month intervals, dating back to 2005 (if available).

 My first thought was - that's pretty neat.
 We can show people their css graphed out over time.